by Santorini Dave • Updated: October 3, 2018

 - Four Seasons prides itself on personalized, customized service; if a guest reports a food allergy at one restaurant, the rest of the hotel will know about it.
 People are also recognized frequently by name.
 The hotel reports that some guests have visited “hundreds” of times.

-- The Four Seasons lacks the automated tech features (shade controls, tablet functions, etc.) found in other top resorts like the Mandarin Oriental, Wynn, and Aria.
+- The Four Seasons lacks the automated tech features (shade controls, tablet functions, etc.) found in other top resorts like the Waldorf Astoria, Wynn, and Aria.
 This could be a drawback or benefit, depending on your tastes.

 - While most Strip hotels have their spas on higher floors, tucked away from busy areas, the Four Seasons has its spa immediately off an already peaceful lobby hallway.
 Awarded the rare and elite Forbes Five Star designation, popular treatments at the spa (which recently underwent a million-dollar renovation and feels brand new) include facials, stone massages, and eucalyptus steam rooms.
 A new nail spa is just across the hallway.
 The fitness center has a combination of weights and machines with floor-to-ceiling windows that overlook the outdoor gardens and waterfall.